Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Xdrip - Setting up Glucose Meters.md

 <td style="width: 1158px; border-color: #000000; background-color: #5B9BD5;" fff=""><span style="font-size: 14pt;"><strong><span style="color: #ffffff;">Note!</span></strong></span></td>
 </tr>
 <tr style="height: 56.4063px;">
-<td style="width: 1158px; border-color: #000000;"><span style="font-family: tahoma, arial, helvetica, sans-serif; font-size: 14pt;"> You should now be fully able to test your blood readings and have them automatically go straight into xdrip for you. </span></td>
+<td style="width: 1158px; border-color: #000000;"><span style="font-family: tahoma, arial, helvetica, sans-serif; font-size: 14pt;"> You should now be fully able to test your blood readings and have them automatically go straight into xdrip for you.<br>
+( If you have a brand new meter it won't pair unless there is at least one glucose reading in the meter before you try the pairing to xdrip) Thanks to Matthew Gray for this tip</span></td>
 </tr>
 </tbody>
 </table><br>